 At our new location on Davie Boulevard, our church continues its tradition of being service oriented, as established by our founders.
-We strive to minister to members, visitors and the community alike; with concerts, health fairs, post-disaster supplies distribution, community food bank, family retreats, weekly Sabbath lunches for visitors as well as mission trips.
+We strive to minister to the community, visitors and members alike; with concerts, health fairs, post-disaster supplies distribution, community food bank, family retreats, weekly Sabbath lunches for visitors, as well as mission trips.
 Certainly not least, we provide a place of worship for both young, old, and young at heart.

 We are glad you visited our site.
 Please feel free to stop in and pay us a visit.
 We look forward to having fellowship with you!